touchyfeelytech/sex-tech-hackathon/README.md

 *Please note: You don't need a kit, or any technical background to participate!
 The judging criteria will take into account the virtual format and the fact that most participants will have limited access to resources.*

-The kits are aimed at beginners who have little prior experience with electronics and making and offer basic supplies to learn, get hands-on, and play with simple electronics.
+We have prepared a limited number of kits that are aimed at beginners who have little prior experience with electronics and making and offer basic supplies to learn, get hands-on, and play with simple electronics.

 If you are located outside of the Netherlands, we are limited by cost and time limitations on top of extra COVID-19 related delays.
 You have two choices: order a kit from us, or source the parts locally yourself.